davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

   As we can see, the traffic has increased from 0 to over 5000 packets per second in a very short period of time.

-  #Prevention
+  # Prevention
-  - Firewalls can be used to block malicious requests and rate-limit incoming SYN packets.
+  - Firewalls can block malicious requests and rate-limit incoming SYN packets.
   - Installing security patches in the system without delay.
 This minimizes the vulnerabilities attackers might exploit.
   - Implementing Intrusion Prevention System(IPS) to block realtime attacks.
   - Distributing the incoming traffic evenly among different servers.
 This implementation is called a load balancer.
 This prevents the resources from exhaustion due to SYN